 Note: You can identify the Group ID of any organization group by 1) moving to the OG you want to identify and 2) hovering your pointer over the OG label which displays a popup that contains the Group ID.

-Note: A CSV file (comma-separated values) is simply a text file whose extension has been changed from "TXT" to "CSV".
+Note: A CSV file (comma-separated values) is simply a text file whose extension is changed from “TXT” to “CSV”.
 It stores tabular data (text and numbers) in plain text.
 Each line or row of the file is a data record.
 Each record consists of one or more fields, separated by commas.
 It can be opened and edited with any text editor.
 It can also be opened and edited with Microsoft Excel.

 When you open the CSV template, notice that sample data has been added to each column in the template.
 The sample data is presented to inform you what kind of data is required and what format it must be in.
 Do not stray from the format presented by the sample data.
 Complete this template by filling in each of the required columns for each network range you want to add.